LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 - You divide your text into **paragraphs**, and for every body paragraph, the **topic sentence** (first sentence of the paragraph) presents **one claim**, related to the thesis statement.

 - The **supporting sentences** of every body paragraph support the topic sentences and do not introduce new ideas.

-- The comment ends in a **concluding paragraph**, which sums up the main points and restates the thesis statement in a new way.
+- The essay ends in a **concluding paragraph**, which sums up the main points and restates the thesis statement in a new way.

 For the structure of a paragraph, see also the [checklist for writing a